SonaraSelect/Obsidian/audreyland/Stories/Jazz Don't Stop/Stories/jazz scene mk4 angledevil.md

 ***

 I took a deep breath of the cool summer night air as my mom's drove off past the neighboring buildings.
 The bar was a small place and it had its own little parking lot.
 The only source of light was the big glowing "Parker's Run" sign above the two glass doors.
-I couldn't see inside as I walked up, my trumpet case bobbing behind my back.
+I couldn't see inside as I walked up, my trumpet case strapped to my back, bobbing behind me.

-My hand moved toward the door, I could still hear Miles' yelling at me.
-I tried to push the handle but my arm was completely frozen. *They wouldn't want to hear my musical diarrhea.*

-\>>>>>>>>
-. *What if I mess up again?
-Playing over everyone.
-They might all hate me for it*.

-I wanted to go inside, but instead I sat on the grass by the door staring at the ground.
-Maybe I would find the courage eventually.

-I heard some footsteps approach me.

-"Simon?"

-Miles looked down at me with a surprised face.
-My face went pale- I didn't know what to say.
-We stared at each other for a handful of seconds.
-The silence was interrupted only by a car passing by on the street.

-Miles tsked.
-"Wyatt and his tricks, huh.
-He didn't tell me about this"

-"Yeah."
-I said, staring at the lamps sectioning the road.

-"I hope you've been practicing."

-I started to stutter, apologizing and telling about playing over the records.

-"God.
-You're so frustrating sometimes."
-Miles said.
-"What you really need is to play with real people.
-You need to leave the basement.
-You're this close to having it down.
-It's good for you that Wyatt managed to drag you out here."

-I stared at the grass.

-"Get up.
-We should be on soon.
-And don't play over me this time, alright?"

-We walked inside and it was crowded.
-Musicians, just having finished their song, were moving all around the limelight to exit the stage into the sea of small round chairs where many people dressed in black were sitting down, drinking cocktails and laughing.
-Wyatt, still left on stage sitting behind the drums, noticed us and a smile grew on his face.

-"Hey guys!"
-Wyatt said as he waved.
-"Coincidence, huh?
-Come over- you can sit in on this one.
-Let's play Donna lee!"

-My eyes lit up, and I immediately took out my trumpet, tossed my case onto one of the few empty seats, and ran onto the stage.
-Behind me, Miles slowly walked up to the piano and stretched his fingers.

-When I settled down, I realized everyone was staring at me.
-The lights were blinding and I felt like an ant under a microscope in the sun.
-Everyone was staring, each gaze like a spear impaling me.
-I focused my breath and tried to imagine I was between the pink and yellow walls of my basement.

-Before I knew it Wyatt counted off and started playing.
-Caught off guard, I jerked the trumpet to my mouth too late and my first note flopped.
-Wrong note, wrong key, and it sounded like a chicken being choked.

-One man in the audience winced.

-Panicking, I started to play notes, since I already messed up the main melody.
-I ran all around the horn, stammering, running in new directions, hitting a wall, turning around, getting stuck, and then stopping just to start the cycle all over again.
-I was out of breath too, and the entire time the audience stared.
-I was messing everything up.

-"Psst!"
-Miles sounded over the music.
-He mouthed: "Get out of your head."

-I continued to run around the trumpet like a headless chicken, until Wyatt made the drums yell by smacking the snare as hard as he could.

-I stopped in my tracks.
-Wyatt said something over the drums, and asked for my response.

-I took a deep breath and said the same thing back to him.
-Miles interjected with a nasty lick, and passed it back to me.
-I started to run around the horn again.
-But this time, I would take a moment to stop and listen to where Miles or Wyatt told me to go.

-By the end I gave the best live performance of my life.
-Maybe I'll come back to the combo.
+My hand moved toward the door, but the moment I made contact with the handlebars I froze. *They'd hate how messy my playing is.* A block of ice started to form in my chest, and I decided to sit down on the grass by the door to cool off before I entered the bar.
+I wanted to move with my best foot forward after all.

+I sat down.
+The opaque clouds made visible by the city's light pollution.
+An ant was slowly marching through the blades of grass by my foot.

+"What are you doing here?"

+ I jumped.
+It was Miles.

+"I'm surprised you're still playing."
+Miles said, looking down at me.
+"Playing out, I mean."

+"Not really.
+Wyatt brought me here."

+"Yeah, he brought me out here too.
+Isn't that funny."

+A car passed by on the road.
+Miles stared at me, seemingly thinking about something.
+The silence was stressing me out.

+"I've been meaning to tell you," Miles said, "that... you're really frustrating sometimes."

+I frowned.

+"I spend so much time trying to make you better, and then it works, and then you just run off.
+You can be almost pathetic sometimes, I hope you know that Simon."
+Miles said, staring straight at me.
+"It's infuriating, all these exercises just seem to work for you.
+Do you know how much harder most people have to work to get to where you're at?
+And you just try to toss that away.
+If I were you, a version of you that plays slow- *actually playing jazz*, I'd be playing out in from of everyone every night, probably making some good money off of it too."

+Miles looked at the ground, then shifted his eyes back at me.

+"But you," he paused "...you, being so promising... you just take it all and betray the medium entirely.
+You just start playing notes too quickly.
+Off tempo, too.
+All these exercises and you apply none of it."

+"Maybe you're right."
+I said, taking a deep breath.
+"But honestly I don't think I can listen to you any longer.
+Sure you helped show me how to practice, and you stuck with me as I plateaued and as I got better."
+I picked up my case and stood up.
+"But why do you have to hate playing fast so much.
+It gets stuck in my head- It's not my fault you can't play faster!"

+Miles' face went sour.
+"Oh you think I can't play fast?
+Go inside right now.
+We're playing Giant Steps.
+Let's see who's fault it is when you mess up."

+***